blockvigil/ethvigil-docs/docs/cli_gettingstarted.md

 You can import the corresponding private key to a wallet solution like MetaMask.

 >The keys are locally stored and EthVigil does not have access to them.
-You can check the `settings.json` file once init is complete.
+You can check the `~/.ethvigil/settings.json` file once init is complete.

+>Feel free to skip to the section **[`Deploy a Solidity smart contract`](cli_gettingstarted.md#deploy-a-solidity-smart-contract)** if you have completed your account setup following the above instructions.

 ### ✅ Reuse your in-browser local wallet settings (No Metamask involved)